iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Examples of Incomplete, Complete Metrics Space.md

 ---
 ### **Intro**

 In this section, we show some of the examples where a metric space is not a complete metric space.
 This is taken from Professor's Wang's Analysis class Homework.
-When doing real analysis, the examle proposed for incomplete spaces were quite limited.
+When doing real analysis, the example proposed for incomplete spaces were quite limited.
 However, this time with functional analysis, a precise definition is created, and a metric can be proposed to make all different type of examples.

 #UNFINISHED